 For all toxic chemicals (except the dioxin and dioxin-like compound category), do not enter the values in Section 5 in gallons, tons, liters, or any measure other than pounds.
 You must also enter the values as whole numbers (do not use scientific notation).
 Numbers following a decimal point are not acceptable for toxic chemicals other than those designated as PBT chemicals.
-For PBT chemicals, facilities should report release and other waste management quantities greater than 0.1 pound (except the dioxin and dioxin-like compounds category) provided the accuracy and the underlying data on which the estimate is based supports this level of precision.
-For the dioxin and dioxin-like compounds category, facilities should report at a level of precision supported by the accuracy of the underlying data and the estimation techniques on which the estimate is based.
-For the dioxin and dioxin-like compounds chemical category, which has a reporting threshold of 0.1 gram, facilities need only report all release and other waste management quantities greater than 100 micrograms (i.e., 0.0001 grams).
-(See example 12).
-Notwithstanding the numeric precision used when determining reporting eligibility thresholds, facilities should report on Form R to the level of accuracy that their data supports, up to seven digits to the right of the decimal.
-EPA's reporting software and data management systems support data precision up to seven digits to the right of the decimal.
+For PBT chemicals, facilities should report release and other waste management quantities greater than 0.1 pound (except the dioxin and dioxin-like compounds category), provided the accuracy and the underlying data on which the estimate is based supports this level of precision.